uptycslabs/uptycs-orb/README.md

 ## Examples

-Scan an image using the default policy
+Build an image and scan it, using the default policy.

 ```yaml
 description: >